Skip to main content

 At entry point to the school at year 3, this pathway of learner would be expected to have a cognitive starting point of Pre-key stage standard 2 or 3.

-Attention and Self Regulation
+Attention and Self-regulation

 These pathways are suitable for students who are group engagers and who can learn in small class groups.
-The lesson structure used is mostly based on a primary mainstream nurture class model – 45 minute lessons – but movement time / time out cards for some students are necessary
+The lesson structure used is mostly based on a primary mainstream nurture class model – 40 minute lessons – but movement time / time out cards for some students are necessary

 The learning is play/practical based, giving students opportunities to engage in a range of activities which are predominantly designed to develop their communication and social interactions with others.
 Students will access a carousel of themed indoor and outdoor activities as well as some specialised lessons such as cooking and music.

 The learning in this class is more typical of our main school structure in order to build independence and prepare students for their eventual transition into Year 7.
-The class operates on a TEACCH style model with children working at different stations throughout a lesson.

 Struggle to access and teach groups over 8.